chain4travel/camino-docs/docs/faq/glossary.md

 A general rule is that the more complex the transaction or the bigger the data the higher the transaction fee and the slower the transaction.

-## On ramp
+## On-Ramp

-An on-ramp allows users to purchase cryptocurrencies using fiat money, typically through exchanges where users deposit fiat currency into their exchange account and use those funds to buy cryptocurrencies.
+An On-Ramp allows users to purchase cryptocurrencies using fiat money, typically through exchanges where users deposit fiat currency into their exchange account and use those funds to buy cryptocurrencies.

-## Off ramp
+## Off-Ramp

-An off-ramp enables users to sell their cryptocurrencies on an exchange, converting the cryptocurrency to fiat money, and then withdrawing those funds to a bank account.
+An Off-Ramp enables users to sell their cryptocurrencies on an exchange, converting the cryptocurrency to fiat money, and then withdrawing those funds to a bank account.

 ## Onboarding

-Process of introducing and integrating a new product into a company's offerings and ensuring that customers understand how to use and benefit from the product or service
+The process of introducing and integrating a new product into a company's offerings and ensuring that customers understand how to use and benefit from the product or service.

 ## OTA